Kyria Kalata: Empowering Families Through Education and Storytelling

 In the mid 1980’s, Kyria began tutoring English to a neighboring family from China with a 2-year-old daughter.
 She taught them everyday words and phrases, and she loved seeing the progress they made as they started to communicate more confidently in English.
 Kyria felt a deep sense of satisfaction in helping this family adapt to their new home.
 It was a fulfilling experience, and it ignited her passion to help others learn and grow.
 She knew that she had a gift for helping people, and she was determined to use it to make a positive difference in the world.

 In the 5th grade, after reading the book Dear Mr. Henshaw, Kyria set two goals for herself: to read every book in the library and to become a writer.
-It took her two years to read all the books, except for the adult fiction books (she wasn’t intrested in romance and the boring lives of adults).
-It was during this time that she discovered the library had books to teach math, science, and even Russian.
+It took her two years to read all the books, except for the adult fiction books (she wasn’t interested in romance and the boring lives of adults).
+She drawn more to the wonder of science, the logic of math, and the allure of foreign languages like Russian.
+It was during this time that she discovered the library had books to teach math, science, and even languages like Russian.
 This discovery opened her eyes to the endless possibilities of learning and inspired her to pursue a lifelong journey of education.
+That love for books—and what they made possible—would one day lead her to become not just a teacher, but a homeschooling parent crafting a world where learning was limitless.

 In 2014, Kyria began tutoring young children professionally and was quickly struck by the profound impact it had not only on their lives, but on her own as well.
 It was through this work that Kyria realized families new to America needed more than just English lessons; they needed a support system to help navigate the complex school system and to better understand the variety of educational options available to them.
 This realization sparked her vision for The House of Education, a place where families can come for help and guidance as they pursue literacy, education, and traditional family values.